 Japan includes education in its Development Cooperation Charter, noting it as a prerequisite for quality growth and poverty eradication.
 JICA's efforts in education are guided by its 2021 'Position Paper in Education Cooperation'.
 The paper highlights four key areas for JICA's support:

 - Quality education including primary, secondary, and higher education;

 - Education for equitable and sustainable growth including technical training and human resource development;

 - Education for knowledge co-creation including support for research and science, technology, engineering, and mathematics (STEM) fields; and

 - Education for inclusive and peaceful societies including education and skills support for vulnerable populations.

 MOFA sets priorities for education; JICA formulates bilateral education projects

 The Ministry of Foreign Affairs (MOFA) sets priorities for education, in consultation with other ministries.
-Within MOFA, the International Cooperation Bureau is in charge of policy design and ODA budget development.
-The Bureau's Global Issues Cooperation Division is responsible for multilateral and some sector policies including education.
+Within MOFA, the International Cooperation Bureau, led by Director-General Atsushi Ueno, leads policy design and ODA budget development.
+The Bureau's Global Issues Cooperation Division, led by Director Koichiro Matsumoto, is responsible for multilateral cooperation and some sector policies including education.

 The Ministry of Education, Culture, Sports, Science, and Technology (MEXT) manages most of the costs associated with students from low- and middle-income countries studying in Japan.
 JICA's department for Human Development (led by Senior Vice President Imoto Sachiko) is also involved in education project formulation, especially related to bilateral funding.